-The Trustee currently intends that withdrawal windows will be provided every three (3) years, with the first withdrawal window commencing on 1 July 2014.
+The Trustee currently intends that withdrawal windows will be provided every three (3) years, and the first withdrawal window took place between 1 and 21 July 2014.
 Withdrawals will not be funded from assets of the Fund and therefore will not require the Fund to maintain significant cash reserves or to sell instruments to source proceeds for the withdrawals.
 Instead the ACO will maintain cash reserves to fund the withdrawals.
 Units will be purchased by the ACO at their net asset value per unit as at the last Valuation Date (see section 4.4).